 This analysis is limited by the lack of a background model, due to the fact that the background sources and rates remain poorly understood.
 One major hypothesized source of background events are charge leakage events.
-When a high voltage is applied across the detector, individual charge carriers could tunnel from the electrode into the crystal bulk~\cite{SnowMassPaper}, generating events within a similar energy range as single eh-pairs.
+When a high voltage is applied across the detector, individual charge carriers could tunnel from the electrode into the crystal bulk~\cite{osti_1462788}, generating events within a similar energy range as single eh-pairs.

 Many cryogenic low-threshold experiments observe sharply rising event rates of yet unknown origins below a few hundred eV \cite{adari2022excess}.
-This background, usually referred to as Low Energy Excess (LEE) events, has been reported to be dominated by non-ionizing events~\cite{EDELWEISS:2016nzl}.
+This background, usually referred to as low-energy excess (LEE) events, has been reported to be dominated by nonionizing events~\cite{EDELWEISS:2016nzl}.
 Applying HV pushes our signal (consisting of ionizing events) to higher energies through the NTL effect while not affecting the LEE.
 This minimizes the LEE background contribution in our energy region of interest.

 In summary, HVeV Run 4 confirmed the removal of one major external background source in previous HVeV runs, and produced improved exclusion limits with a likelihood-based limit setting method.
 A main goal for the future experiments is to investigate and model the background components, and further reduce them.
-The following HVeV run has already taken place in 2024 at a cryogenic underground test facility hosted at the Sudbury Neutrino Observatory (SNOLAB), the analysis of which is an ongoing effort.
+The following HVeV run has already taken place in 2024 at a cryogenic underground test facility hosted at the SNOLAB, the analysis of which is an ongoing effort.